nicholaswmin/dyno/README.md

 therefore it has `min`, `mean(avg)`, `max` etc properties.

-This is necessary because only a [statistical method][nd] can shield the test results from uncontrollable environmental events that might skew your test results.
+This is necessary because only a [statistical method][nd] can shield the test results from uncontrollable environmental events.
+Otherwise each test run would produce vastly different results.

 Collected metrics can be queried in the `onTick` callback.